rafamel/kpo/README.md

 ### `kpo :watch`

 ```
-Watches a path and runs tasks on change events
+Watch a path and run tasks on change events

 Usage:
-  $ kpo :watch [options]
+  $ kpo :watch [options] -- [args]

 Options:
   -g, --glob              Parse globs in paths
   -p, --prime             Runs the task once when ready to wait for changes
+  -f, --fail              Finalizes the watch effort if a given task fails
   -c, --clear             Clear stdout before tasks execution
   -i, --include <value>   Paths to include
   -e, --exclude <value>   Paths to exclude